Low Dose Control Panel

 The Unblank button can be used to unblank the beam until the next image acquisition, which will restore blanking when it is done.
 (Other actions may also turn the blanking back on.)
 The principal use of this button is to unblank the beam before aligning an energy filter.
 To the right of the button, the text 'Blanked' will appear whenever the beam is blanked, even transiently during exposures when not in low dose mode.

-Defocus offset for View
+Defocus offset for View or Search

-Shift offset for View
+Shift offset for View or Search

 If for some reason this shift offset becomes inappropriate, you can set it to zero with the Zero button.
+However, do not zero out the shifts after taking images for setting the shift and before setting the shift with them

 If the image shift offsets between magnifications are calibrated, this adjustment will work together with that calibration.
 You can set this adjustment with the option to 'Adjust image shift between mags' either on or off.
 Once you have set an adjustment, it should work equally well if you turn 'Adjust image shift between mags' on or off.